cassandrale179/uicollectionview-basics/README.md

 ```

 **4. Enable scrolling only in ONE direction AT A TIME**:
-Set bidirectionallock to true to so that the view can't be scrolled diagonally:
+Set bidirectionallock in the viewcontroller to true to so that the view can't be scrolled diagonally:
 ``` objective-c
 collectionView.directionalLockEnabled = true;
 ```